Dragon Family Wing Chun… Way Beyond Fighting!

 A multi-range system, Dragon Family Wing Chun trains in longer boxing and kickboxing-type ranges as well as clinch and grappling ranges.
 Our Wing Chun lineage is under Leung Sheung (Ip Man’s senior-most Hong Kong student).
 Our practice also has influences from Chen-style Tai Chi, bareknuckle boxing and fencing.

-To those doctinal traditionalists who say what we are doing is not traditional Wing Chun, we more than likely have more traditional experience than them.
+To those doctinal traditionalists who say what we are doing is not traditional, we more than likely have more traditional experience than them.
 The only difference is we aren’t bound by it.
-We ask them to try to go beyond a rigid outlook of what Wing Chun can be.
-Based upon our hands-on experience, combining deeply rooted traditional Wing Chun knowledge with innovative outside-the-box thinking and modern training methods consisitently dominates a rigid approaches.
+We ask them to try to go beyond a rigid outlook of what martial arts can be.
+Based upon our hands-on experience, combining deeply rooted traditional knowledge with innovative outside-the-box thinking and modern training methods consisitently dominates a rigid approaches.

-To those die-hard progressives or MMA-minded folks who disregard us because of the traditional name “Wing Chun”.
+To those die-hard progressives or MMA-minded folks who disregard us because of our traditional “Kung Fu” name.
 We say, its just a name, don’t get hung up on it.
-Based upon our hands-on experience, our modernized approach approach is very effective against all kinds of threats including modern combat sports (MMA, boxing, muay thai, jiu jitsu, etc.).
-This is because we know training is better experienced than simply conceptualized.
-Our training includes alive, pressure testing and contact-based sparring with hitting.
+Based upon our experience, our approach is very effective against all kinds of threats including modern combat sports (MMA, boxing, muay thai, jiu jitsu, etc.).
+Unlike many traditional martial arts, we believe knowledge is not power.
+Only application of knowledge is power.
+And that truth must be experienced rather than simply conceptualized.